Operation Avalanche (film)

-Operation Avalanche is a 2016 American-Canadian found footage conspiracy thriller film directed by Matt Johnson, who co-wrote the film with Josh Boles.
+Operation Avalanche is a 2016 found footage conspiracy thriller film directed by Matt Johnson, who co-wrote it with Josh Boles.
 Johnson and Owen Williams star as CIA agents who infiltrate NASA to expose a potential mole, only to become embroiled in a conspiracy to fake the Moon landing portion of the 1969 Apollo 11 mission.

 Plot

-The film opens with John F. Kennedy's "We choose to go to the Moon" speech.
+The film opens with President John F. Kennedy's 1962 "We choose to go to the Moon" speech.

 In 1967, ambitious CIA agents Matt Johnson, Owen Williams, Andy Apelle, and Jared Raab convince their superiors to let them infiltrate NASA disguised as a documentary crew filming the Apollo 11 mission in an effort to root out a Soviet mole inside the organization.

 After bugging administrator James Webb's phone, the crew discovers the lander built for the Moon landing is incapable of landing on the Moon, and NASA plans to keep it a secret.
 When they tell their superior, Brackett, they are told to leave NASA, which they disregard.

 To cover up the inability of the lander and prevent the Russians from winning the Space Race, the crew starts "Operation Avalanche"—faking parts of the Moon landing, gaining the approval of Brackett.
 He sends agent Josh Boles to keep an eye on them.

 Reviewing the footage of a NASA pool party, Jared notices two men filming them.
 Hearing of Stanley Kubrick filming 2001: A Space Odyssey, the crew travels to England, where they film the set with a hidden camera in hopes of copying his tactics.
 They learn about front screen projection, which they then use to make their faked Moon landing videos more convincing.
 They prepare a plan to fake the radio signals NASA receives from the lander, read out a pre-written script and broadcast the fake landing.
 Matt becomes frantic when he learns that, if his plan fails, the CIA plans to shoot down the real Apollo 11 lander and blame the Soviets.
 Matt begins burying finished footage in a field.